Data Privacy & Cybersecurity

 Your Rights

-- Class Action Rights: Massachusetts law empowers individuals to join forces in class action lawsuits for substantial data breaches.
+- Class Action Participation: Massachusetts law may permit individuals to join class action lawsuits for substantial data breaches affecting many consumers.

 - Breach of Trust: Data breaches at institutions with fiduciary duties to clients can lead to breach of fiduciary duty claims.